burrrata/cryptoeconomics.study_rust_edition/src/chZ/attacks.md

 <br><br><br>

 # Goal
-Each section will explore an attack as well as any defenses or architectures that can prevent it.
+Each section will explore attack as well as any defenses or architectures that can prevent it.
 Users will be able to see how various design decisions create trade-offs between security, livliness, and functionality.
+At the end of the chapter will be a chart of various designs/architectures, their goals, and what they're vulnerable to.
+For example:
+- PoW: security, but only works if you're the largest chain
+- PoS: better carrots and sticks like slashing, but vulnerable to consolidation if a party aquires too much stake

 <br><br><br>